-Providers that offer self-instructional activities must review the activities at least once every three years, or more frequently if indicated by new scientific developments, to ensure that content is current and accurate.
+- Providers that offer self-instructional activities must review the activities at least once every three years, or more frequently if indicated by new scientific developments, to ensure that content is current and accurate. - J. To protect the integrity and accuracy of electronically mediated self-instruction programs, providers must have processes in place to monitor participant activity to ensure participants can access only one course at a time, and ensure participants view the entire program before moving to the assessment stage.

 - A. For self-instructional programs, use of audiovisual materials may offer valuable learning experiences. - B. Feedback to participants about assignments and questions should be constructive and provided in a timely manner. - C. Programs should provide participants with flexibility to access and review course materials on demand during the period of advertised availability. - D. Questions directed to program providers should be answered quickly and accurately.
-A structured process to address participant complaints should be in place.
+A structured process to address participant complaints should be in place. - E. For self-instructional programs, providers should establish policies and procedures to limit the number of CE hours awarded on a single day to discourage exploitation of electronic platforms.